Initial Client Contact

 With prototype parts or new clients, this process may be revised a few times over until the part functions correctly.
 It is important at this point to make sure all files contain appropriate revision numbers so the correct parts are manufactured.

-This stage comes after the initial design is working well and both the client and ourselves are confident in the part repeatability.
+This stage comes after the initial design is working well and both the client and we are confident in the part repeatability.
 By this stage, support addition and removal are sorted so it becomes a drag and drop onto the build plate.
 This does reduce the cost so if you have production volumes in mind it is helpful to know.